hortonworks/dlm_app/dp-build/README.md

 ## mongo

-* MongoDB
-* Prebuilt MongoDB distributed via Docker Hub.
+* prebuilt MongoDB distributed via Docker Hub.
-* This image is not modified.
+* this image is not modified.

 ## hortonworks/data-plane-setup